Other gastrointestinal problems

 Painkillers and antispasmodics can provide relief and if you have long-term problems, the gallbladder can be removed.
 Gallstones can, if you are unlucky, cause inflammation in the gastrointestinal tract (gallbladder, bile ducts, pancreas) that requires urgent care.

-Bile acid Diarrhea
+Bile Acid Diarrhea

 Bile is formed as mentioned earlier in the liver and contains bile salts.
 These bile salts are important for us to be able to absorb fats from food.
 Most of the bile salts are reused by being taken up from the intestine and transported back to the liver.
 However, a small part of the bile salts (approx. 5%) is not taken up again but passes on to the colon where they have a certain laxative effect that can cause gastrointestinal problems.